 - Supersymmetric gauge dynamics and supersymmetry breaking

-- Classification of topological excitations (magnetic monopoles, bions, triplets and other odd-balls) and confinement mechanisms.
+- Classification of topological excitations (magnetic monopoles, charged and neutral bions, semi-classical renormalons) and confinement mechanisms.

 - Gauge/string dualities, string theory, D-branes, topological field theories